 TheUsual implements, in PHP 4-5 for MySQL 4-5-6, the Artful concept of TheUsual—the usual jobs you have to do to create, update & maintain database data.
-Like earlier versions of TheUsual for XBase and Sybase backends, and like its cousin for Visual Studio 2005 and MySQL, it implements a general-purpose viewing and maintenance interface for any available database and its tables:
+Like earlier versions of TheUsual for XBase and Sybase backends, and like its cousin for Visual Studio 2005 and MySQL, it implements a general-purpose browsing and maintenance interface for any available database and its tables:

 The basic design and look-and-feel of TheUsual/PHP are described in Chapter 12 of Get it Done with MySQL 5, excerpted here.

 To download TheUsual/PHP, visit http://www.artfulsoftware.com/theusual.html and scroll to the bottom of the page.